SidOfc/cani/README.md

 **dependencies**

-Cani depends on [fzf](https://github.com/junegunn/fzf) to display most menu's.
+Cani depends on [fzf](https://github.com/junegunn/fzf) to display most menu's and Curses for displaying the feature support table.
 <!-- Fzf is not a requirement when piping the output to another command -->

 ## Configuration